villevaltonen/ansible-test-with-docker/README.md

 If you want to see less output during the run of the playbook, remove chars from "-vvvv" or remove it completely.

-This project is initially created for testing Ansible-playbooks on WSL (Windows Subsystem for Linux), but it should be multiplatform.
+This project is initially created for testing Ansible-playbooks on WSL (Windows Subsystem for Linux) when I was still using Windows for development, but it is multiplatform (works on Linux as well).
 Please let me know if you're encountering issues with other operating systems or with WSL.